 “I think that the ability to learn is something fundamental in a world in constant change, you can’t accommodate yourself within your past technical knowledge because it is changing, and will continue to change.”

 Finance departments changed a lot in the last decade.
 They went from piles of paper to terabytes of digital documents and are currently experimenting with a new wave of digital transformation – we’re talking about automation.

 CFOs who embrace this opportunity now will have an edge over their competitors in the coming years – and this is not a prediction, it’s a fact.
 When asked about it, Ricardo said “Manual tasks end up being a drain of attention, resources, and energy and keep us from focusing 100% on our core business.
 If you have any activity that is not very significant within the company’s or customer journey, it needs to be automated as soon as possible.”

 Learn more about our expense management solutions

 R11 is a travel company so we couldn’t help asking how Ricardo believes what the future of travel will look like after the pandemic.

 Ricardo was very confident when he said that the future of travel, post-pandemic will continue and he explained why; “Travel is not a luxury, it is a need of those that are financially active.
-You need to travel to renew and reconnect to ourselves, learn and feel good about our lives.
-From a corporate point of view, travel unites people, markets and companies that expand their operations regionally.”
+You need to travel to renew and reconnect to yourself, learn and feel good about your lives.
+From a corporate point of view, travel unites people, markets, and companies that expand their operations regionally.”

 Of course, it won’t be the same.
 After 9/11 travel also changed but for the better.
 We have more security, more control and the same will happen now, but from a health security perspective.
 And as Ricardo said “This is not necessarily bad.
 Having a trip with more security benefits everyone.”